SavaPetrovic16/Old-School-Zombie/README.md

 ## Installation

-1. Assuming you are starting with a fresh cs 1.6 install or have an already set server move onto stop 2.
+1. Assuming you are starting with a fresh cs 1.6 install or have an already set server move onto step 2.
 Otherwise make sure you have a clean installation to work with:

 2. Download and install amxmodx + metamod:
    ```sh